volt-protocol/ecg-node/docs/hosting/host-with-pm2.md

 1. Install pm2 on the server, see https://pm2.keymetrics.io/
 1. Build the project with `npm run build`
 2. Deploy the `./build` directory where you want.
-In this example we will deploy it to `/app/ecg-node/`
+In this example, we will deploy it to `/app/ecg-node/`
 3. Copy `package.json` into `/app/ecg-node/`
 4. Install dependencies with `npm install`
 5. Copy the `ecg-node-config.json` file into `/app/ecg-node/` and update it like that, which will only start the [TERM_ONBOARDING_WATCHER](../processors/term-onboarding-watcher.md) processor